 - Install Bitcoin payment plugin in online store

-- Setting up a BTCPay Store on the BTCPay Server
+- Creating a BTCPay Store on a BTCPay Server

 - Configuration of the BTCPay Store